juzraai/cordis-projects-crawler/CONTRIBUTING.md

 Please ensure your code parts **follow the conventions** you see in the main repository (indentation, naming, etc.).

-As Kotlin is a very young language in opposite to the good old and very popular Java, I accept new features in Java code too (if they are implemented in separate classes).
+As Kotlin is a very young language in opposite to the good old and very popular Java, **I accept new features as Java classes too.**